Almanach de Gotha: Gotha publication (1763–1944)

 Even in the early 19th century there were objections to the almanac's retention of deposed dynasties, although not necessarily the desired changes.
-The elected Emperor Napoleon protested in writing to his foreign minister, Champagny: Monsieur de Champagny, this year's "Almanach de Gotha" is badly done.
-First comes the Comte de Lille [title used in exile by the future King Louis XVIII of France], followed by all the princes of the Confederation as if no change has been made in the constitution of Germany; the family of France is named inappropriately therein.
+The elected Emperor Napoleon protested in writing to his foreign minister, Champagny: "Monsieur de Champagny, this year's "Almanach de Gotha" is badly done.
+First comes the Comte de Lille [title used in exile by the future King Louis XVIII], followed by all the princes of the Confederation as if no change has been made in the constitution of Germany; the family of France is named inappropriately therein.
 Summon the Minister of Gotha, who is to be made to understand that in the next Almanach all of this is to be changed.
 The House of France must be referred to as in the [French] Imperial Almanac; there must be no further mention of the Comte de Lille, nor of any German prince other than those retained by the Articles of Confederation of the Rhine.
 You are to insist that the article be transmitted to you prior to publication.
-If other almanacs are printed in my allies' realms with inappropriate references to the Bourbons and the House of France, instruct my ministers to make it known that you have taken note, and that this is to be changed by next year.
+If other almanacs are printed in my allies' realms with inappropriate references to the Bourbons and the House of France, instruct my ministers to make it known that you have taken note, and that this is to be changed by next year."

 The response of the publishers was to humour Napoleon by producing two editions: one for France, with the recently ennobled, and another which included dynasties deposed since abolition of the Holy Roman Empire.
 A merged version, whose first section (Princely houses) included recently reigning dynasties but also the titulature of families that lost sovereignty after the fall of Napoleon in 1815, remained in publication as Gothaischer Hofkalender (Gothaic court calendar).
 The almanac was published in a German and a French edition as Gothaischer Hofkalender and Almanach de Gotha.